Participatory Action Research 2025 - What we learned about Breadwinners programmes from their young researchers

 The research found that:

-95% of young people said that Breadwinners influenced their career or life plans
+95% of young people (40 of 42 young respondents) said that Breadwinners influenced their career or life plans

-For 34%, that influence came through building skills and confidence.
+• For 40 percent (17 YP), that influence came through building skills and confidence.

-40% of young people reported that Breadwinners linked them to job or work opportunities, with 42% of respondents later securing external employment after the programme
+43% (19) of young people reported that Breadwinners linked them to job or work opportunities, with 42% of respondents later securing employment after the programme (10% of this group continued working with Breadwinners on a programme providing paid work experience).

 Mentors also experienced powerful outcomes

-16% talked about developing greater empathy and understanding for others as the most significant change they experienced.
+24% (7 of 29) talked about developing greater empathy and understanding for others as the most significant change they experienced

 What stood out across these responses is that Breadwinners supports growth in many ways.
 Young people’s responses tell us Breadwinners helped them build their confidence, develop new skills and gain a clearer sense of direction as they consider sense of their next steps, whether that involves finding work, continuing their studies, or deciding what to do next.
 For mentors, Breadwinners often sparks a long-term commitment to supporting others and contributing to positive change.